Eiran Cashin: Derby County

-A youth product of Derby County, Cashin signed his first professional contract with the club in the summer of 2020.
+During the 2021–22 season, Cashin broke into the first team.
+However, his debut for the first team was delayed to the EFL squad registration restrictions due to Derby's administration.
 He made his professional debut with Derby County on 11 December 2021, coming on as a late substitute in a 1–0 EFL Championship win over Blackpool.
 His first goal in senior football came on 30 April 2022, in a 2–0 win away to Blackpool.
 He played a total amount of eighteen league matches during the season, as Derby were eventually relegated to League One.
+Cashin thanked Rooney for his loyalty in giving him his first taste of first team action in a difficult season for the club.